winningproduct/learn-portal/README.md

 - Plan, manage, schedule and build a process to develop and release changes through different stages and environments.
 Techniques such as canary releases, dark launching, feature toggles, A-B testing are to be considered when testing and deployment of changes to production.
 #### Error and Exception Handling
 - Proactive monitoring and log analysis of potential and occurred errors to provide graceful recovery and diagnostic capability for support teams.
-#### IP Rights
+#### IPR Management
 - Take actions to protect  intellectual property of your business and technical innovations.
-Take necessary actions such as patenting, copy-right clauses and establishing a non-disclosure agreement with relevant stakeholders.
-Validate compatibility of third-party licenses.
+Take necessary actions such as patenting, copy-rights and non-disclosure agreements and validating compatibility of third-party licenses.

 ## Build (Validate the Primary Assumptions)
 Execute the plan with the goal to validate assumptions (technical, requirements, business) faster and cheaper.